EssamSheriff/Task-Management-API/README.md

 ### Get Task
-you can use get in 4 ways ( all Tasks, By Id, By Title, By IsCompleted)
+You can use get in 4 ways ( all Tasks, By ID, By Title, By IsCompleted)
 ![Screenshot (31)](https://github.com/EssamSheriff/Task-Management-API/assets/72581790/aae351b7-8dbb-4d64-923a-2b40d8f49846)